So far we have finished two projects! Check it out below, or read more about them on our blog.

 With a detailed design created from what we learned in the first year, we were able to start testing in the fall of 2017.
 Then later in early 2018, we were able to put together the larger mechanisms that would be a part of the airlock.
 Our three sub-teams, electrical, structural, and mechanical, worked together to ensure the airlock functioned smoothly.
 Along the way, we also had help from various suppliers and sponsors that allowed us raise funds and obtain materials to construct the airlock.
 Our team worked hard to assemble the airlock in a mock capsule, reassemble it like we would on Mars, and troubleshoot any problems that arise.

 Putting together various parts of the airlock.

 Our team was fortunate enough to have the opportunity to show the world our design at the International Astronautical Congress (IAC) in October 2018.
 At this event, our captain presented a paper along with a presentation to the International Astronautical Federation (IAF).
 Our team members who represented the team at the IAC had the chance to explore the exhibition, attend technical sessions, meet people in the industry, and much more!

 Above are various pictures highlighting the IAC 2018.

-To measure our success, we will be testing in conditions like the Martian environment.
-The plan is to pressurize the inside of our airlock to represent the pressure difference between Mars and habitable air pressure.
+To measure our success, we planned to test the airlock under simulated conditions on Mars.
+The plan was to pressurize the inside of our airlock to represent the pressure difference between Mars and habitable air pressure.